 Ben Garmoe is the head coach of UMBC Mock Trial.
 Ben graduated from UMBC in 2013 and the University of Maryland Francis King Carey School of Law in 2016.
 He currently works as a litigation attorney in Baltimore.
 While at UMBC, Ben was a captain on UMBC’s inaugural Mock Trial team in 2011-12 and helped the team return from 10+ years of inactivity.
 He served as President of UMBC Mock Trial during the 2012-13 season, and began coaching the following season during his 1L year at Maryland Law.

 Ben has competed in Mock Trial at the high school, college, and law school level, and served as Captain of the Maryland Law National Trial Team, one of the nation’s most successful law school mock trial teams.
-Ben’s mock trial career ended at the 2016 South Texas Mock Trial Challenge, one of the largest Mock Trial tournaments in the country at any level, where Ben earned the Clark “Spurs” Award given to the Best Advocate at the entire competition.
+Ben’s mock trial career ended at the 2016 South Texas Mock Trial Challenge, one of the largest and toughest Mock Trial tournaments in the country at any level, where Ben earned the Clark “Spurs” Award given to the Best Advocate at the entire competition.
 Ben teamed up with assistant coach Erick Kim to win a National Championship at the 2015 Lone Star Classic, where he was also awarded Best Closing Argument, and has won numerous individual mock trial awards at each level of competition.
 Ben currently serves an Adjunct Instructor at UMBC, teaching trial advocacy to the members of the Mock Trial team.

 Travis Bell ’14

 Travis Bell is a 2014 graduate of UMBC and is currently a public defender in Montgomery, Alabama.
 While at UMBC, Travis was UMBC Mock Trial’s first President, during the program’s inaugural 2011-12 season.
 Travis also served as Vice-President of UMBC Mock Trial during his senior season in 2013-14, and was named Valedictorian of the 2014 graduating class.
 Travis went on to attend law school at UCLA, and competed for the UCLA Law mock trial team while a student there.
 Travis graduated from law school in 2017 and began his work as a public defender, as a recipient of the prestigious Gideon Fellowship for 2017.